Jackass (franchise): Spin-offs and life after Jackass

 One year after Jackass Number Two was released, Steve-O was given a new spin-off entitled Dr. Steve-O, which premiered in 2007 on the USA Network.
 The show followed Steve-O as he acted as a doctor to help men overcome their fears, thus the tagline created by Steve-O, "Turning wussies into men."
 In every episode, Dr. Steve-O helped three different men, and made them complete three challenges to overcome their fears.

 Two days before Jackass 3D premiered in theaters, Bam Margera and Ryan Dunn starred in a half-hour TV special titled Bam's World Domination.
-In this special, Bam and Dunn, along with pro skateboarder Tim O'Connor, participated in The Tough Guy Competition.
+In this special, Bam and Dunn, along with pro skateboarder Tim O'Connor, participated in the Tough Guy Competition.
 This special aired on SpikeTV.

 After Jackass Presents: Bad Grandpa was released, Bam Margera created a new spin-off entitled Bam's Bad Ass Game Show, which aired on TBS in 2014.
 Bam hosted this game show, along with co-hosts Brandon Novak, Tim O'Connor, and Seth Meisterman, in which contestants were instructed to perform a series of stunts while competing against each other, in the hopes of winning the grand prize of $10,000.

+Former Jackass and CKY crew member Chris Raab started and hosted his own podcast titled Bathroom Break Podcast.
+The first episode came out on August 18, 2018.
+He has interviewed every original Jackass cast member and every main CKY crew member with the exception of Johnny Knoxville and Brandon DiCamillo.
+The last episode was released on November 5, 2019.

+Steve-O started his own podcast titled Wild Ride! with Steve-O, which he hosts along with co-hosts Scott Randolph, Paul Brisske, and Vinny Imperati.
+The first episode came out on March 17, 2020, featuring skateboarder Tony Hawk as guest.
+He has since interviewed most Jackass cast members, and other celebrities.

-Sean "Poopies" McInerney, one of the new cast members of Jackass Forever, will have a spin-off titled What Not To Do, which will air on Discovery+.
+Sean "Poopies" McInerney, one of the new cast members of Jackass Forever, also started his own podcast, titled The Shittiest Podcast.
+The first episode was released on April 20, 2022, and featured Johnny Knoxville as guest.
+As of March 2022, Poopies will also have a spin-off TV show titled What Not to Do, which will air on Discovery+.